Caribbean Netherlands: Climate

 The islands of the Caribbean Netherlands enjoy a tropical climate with warm weather all year round.
 The Leeward Antilles are warmer and drier than the Windward islands.
 In summer, the Windward Islands can be subject to hurricanes.

+Forest cover is around 6% of the total land area of the Caribbean Netherlands, equivalent to 1,910 hectares (ha) of forest in 2020, which was unchanged from 1990.
+In 2020, naturally regenerating forest covered 1,910 hectares (ha) and planted forest covered 0 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 17% of the forest area was found within protected areas.

 Currency

 Until 1 January 2011, the three islands used the Netherlands Antillean guilder; after that all three switched to the U.S. dollar, rather than the euro (which is used in the European Netherlands) or the Caribbean guilder (which is being adopted by the other two former Antillean islands of Curaçao and Sint Maarten).

 Communications

 The telephone country code remains 599, that of the former Netherlands Antilles, and is shared with Curaçao.
 The International Organization for Standardization has assigned the ISO 3166-1 alpha-2 country code ISO 3166-2:BQ for these islands.
 The IANA has not established a root zone for the .bq Internet ccTLD and whether it will be used is unknown.